 We have extensive ornamental gardens to explore, including parterres, knot gardens and a maze.
 A 19' swimspa has been installed and its surrounding recreational area and terraces are still being landscaped and furnished.
 Covid-19 slowed down the build but we are hoping to have it in full swing by Summer 2021.
 We also have an antiques, home and garden shop at the front of our property in our coachhouse which landed there after we were constantly going to two particular antiques shops so we asked them to move in...

-After we had guests become unexpectedly engaged in our gardens, we were asked to have their wedding here so we got a full licence and now are also doing weddings, birthday celebrations, corporate events - any kind of celebration really!
+After we had two wonderful guests become unexpectedly engaged in our gardens, they asked us to have their wedding here so we got a full licence and we are now doing weddings, birthday celebrations, corporate events - any kind of celebration really!

 So welcome to Arreton Manor!
-We are a private home in which we have selected guest rooms in the main house and one separate guest suite, The Nook, which is still joined to the Manor but has its own private entrance.
+We are a private home in which we have selected a few guest rooms in the main house and separate guest suites in the gardens which have their own private entrances.
 If you are longing for a romantic getaway or an escape with an unusual historical twist, you've found the right place!
 Sole travellers will also find it extremely welcoming, even on business.
 We would be thrilled to have you become part of Arreton Manor's great history!

 The Pulford Family

-COVID-19 Update: Please only book if you are willing to move dates should Government guidelines prevent you from staying here as we are a very, very small business.
+COVID-19 Update: Please only book if you are willing to move dates should Government guidelines prevent you from staying here as we are a very, very small private business.
 Refunds will only be possible once the business is up and running again.
 If government guidelines prevent reservations or travel, we will of course be happy to move dates for you and to work with you.
 Just give us a call and we'll figure it out together!